scott-griffiths/bitstring/trunk/README.txt

      python setup.py install

-This should put ``bitstring.py`` in your ``site-packages`` directory.
 You may need to run this with root privileges on Unix-like systems.

 If you haven't yet downloaded the package then you can just try::